webdiscus/pug-loader/README.md

 };
 ```

-Use the passed variables `htmlWebpackPlugin.options` and `myVar` in pug template:
+Use the passed variables `htmlWebpackPlugin.options` and `myVar` in Pug template:

 ```pug
 html